robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 One way of previewing the UI is to start the app on a simulator or device.
 Another way to quickly preview it is to use the __Assistant Editor__ functionality:

-1. Click on the assistant editor button in the top left toolbar.
+1. Click on the assistant editor button in the top right toolbar.

   ![images/assistant-editor.png](images/assistant-editor.png)